 A Closer Look at the Clinical, Economic

-and Developmental Impact of Atopic Dermatitis: Strategies to Improve
+and Developmental Impact of Alopecia Areata: Strategies to Improve

-This is Part 3 of the series focusing on the strategies to improve
+This is Part 3 of the series focusing on strategies to improve

 Instructions for CME/NCPD: Complete the pre-test, listen to the

 audio and view the slides, complete the post test, complete the

 evaluation form and hit submit.
 You will be asked to enter your name

 and email address on the pre-test, evaluation and post-test.
 If you

 close your internet browser without completing the post test, you